Skip to Main Content

 • Define regular meetings/activities that pertain to the entire unit membership (as opposed to sub-units, which might require their own bylaws/operating procedures defining such activities in addition to those of the superior unit).
 Items to consider may include:

-• Meeting frequency/Standing rules and procedures
+• Meeting frequency/standing rules and procedures

 • Conditions for quorum and proxies